aaronpurt/retail-sales/README.md

     - [Concurrently](#concurrently)

 ## Introduction

-[Create React Index](https://github.com/facebook/create-react-app) is a quick way to get started with React development and it requires no build configuration.
-But it completely hides the build config which makes it difficult to extend.
-It also requires some additional work to integrate it with an existing Node.js/Express backend application.

 This is a simple full stack [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) backend.
 Client side code is written in React and the backend API is written using Express.